isabella232/siliconsalon.info/_pages/index.md

 {: .notice--info}

 "I am nervous about a push that is anti-self-sovereign like on identity and authentication.
 What I suspect will happen is: well here is a trusted set of manufacturers where they are generating the keys for the user, and we think it's a security vulnerability if a user is generating and uploading their own key to the HSM."
 {: .notice--info}

-#### On Entropy

-"I am surprised frankly how much people accept entropy from unknown source."
-{: .notice--info}

 ### 4. Cryptographic primitives, protocols & acceleration